 DRCOG is a membership organization of nearly 60 cities, towns and counties in the Denver metropolitan region.
-Under federal law, it serves as the Area Agency on Aging for eight counties and the Metropolitan Planning Organization (MPO) for regional transportation planning, which includes a requirement to coordinate transportation planning with air quality goals.
+Under federal law, it serves as the Area Agency on Aging for eight counties to aid the 60+ population and the Metropolitan Planning Organization (MPO) coordinating transportation planning with air quality goals.
 Under state statutes, DRCOG is a regional planning commission, responsible for preparing a regional plan for the development of the metro area.

 DRCOG also provides a forum for addressing regional issues and coordinating local activities.
-It acts as an advocate for regional problem solving and has adopted a legislative principle statement that asserts, in part, "the organization assumes the responsibility for identifying and promoting regional interests in its various fields of planning and management to state and federal legislative and administrative bodies."
+It is an advocate for regional problem solving and has adopted a Legislative Principle Statement that asserts in part, "the organization assumes the responsibility for identifying and promoting regional interests in its various fields of planning and management to state and federal legislative and administrative bodies."
 It is within this context that the following policy positions are adopted and advocated.